 - Ventroflexion (neck flex)

 If you have put your kitty on a plant-based diet, don’t be surprised if they start looking for food elsewhere.
 Cats are clever and will never allow themselves to starve, so your kitty will try to make up for the nutritional deficit by hunting outside (or in your kitchen).

 Human, it’s been days.
 Can we go back to meat and fish?

 Some cat parents claim that you should switch to cat food with grain to feed your cat sustainably.
 While cats usually have no trouble with gluten and can’t have celiac disease, healthy feline nutrition should be mostly grain-free.
 You can include a dash of grain to allow the fibre to stimulate your cat’s digestion, but it’s not a replacement for meat.

 Is ethical cat food good for your feline?

 From a nutritional point of view, ethical cat food might be the closest alternative to a wild cat’s prey.
 Meat from naturally farmed animals ensures your kitty gets the nutrients they need—no steroids, growth hormones, or any other chemicals involved.
-Many commercial cat food manufacturers add sugar and artificial flavouring to boost the taste of their—typically nutritionally poor—food.
+Many commercial cat food manufacturers add artificial flavouring to boost the taste of their—typically nutritionally poor—food.
 Ethical cat food contains only the natural juices derived from the ingredients used in the production process, and that’s why it is so appealing to cats.